What Happens If Employers Violate Labor Laws?

 Financial Penalties

 Based on the specific compliance requirement, employers may compensate employees with back pay, the value of lost benefits, and interest payments.
-The exact compensation will depend on the specific compliance requirement in each case.
+The exact compensation will depend on the specific compliance requirement in each case, as outlined in both federal laws and state laws.

 Legal Costs